nrfconnect/sdk-nrf/doc/nrf/libraries/others/profiler.rst

 The Profiler provides an interface for logging and visualizing data for performance measurements, while the system is running.
 You can use the module to profile :ref:`event_manager` events or custom events.
-The output is provided via RTT and can be visualized in a custom Python backend.
+The output is provided using RTT and can be visualized in a custom Python backend.

 See the :ref:`profiler_sample` sample for an example of how to use the Profiler.